Cerebrospinal Fluid (CSF) Specimens

 What is a Lumbar Puncture?

-If a doctor suspects that a patient has a condition affecting the CNS, or that cancer that may have spread to the CNS, the patient may be sent for a lumbar puncture to obtain cerebrospinal fluid (CSF) sample.
+If a doctor suspects that a patient has a condition affecting the CNS, or that cancer that may have spread to the CNS, the doctor may send the patient for a lumbar puncture to obtain a cerebrospinal fluid (CSF) sample.

 Lumbar Puncture Procedure